Michael-Elrod-dev/Path-to-Valhalla/docs/02-Game Art/Levels/01-Midgard.md

 - The first level in the game
 ### Visual Design
 - Modeled after the Legend of Zelda: Breath of the Wild base environment
-- A sunlit green, grassy environment with sparse trees and potentially water for edge of map boundaries and obstacles
+- A sunlit green, grassy environment with sparse trees and potentially water for edge of map boundaries and obstacles as rivers
 - Flowers and boulders as land accessories
+- Rune stone monuments scattered around in special places
 ### Visual Effects
 - Faint white lines showing wind blowing
 - Faint clouds of fog